LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/Foundations/external-invocation.md

 #### Java Client

 Our client is available within Maven Central.
-To get the latest version, you can head over [here](https://mvnrepository.com/artifact/com.liveperson.faas/functions-client) to get the latest version.
+To get the latest version, you can head over [to the Maven repository](https://mvnrepository.com/artifact/com.liveperson.faas/functions-client) to get the latest version.
 Then you can add it to your existing setup using the below XML snippet:

 ```xml
 <dependency>